mrcnski/believeobey.live/about.md

 %}

 {% include verse.html
-text="But be doers of the word, and not only hearers, deluding your own selves." verse="James 1:22"
+text="But **be doers of the word, and not only hearers**, deluding your own selves." verse="James 1:22"
 %}